kittinu-quant/pbx-ai-trading-system/README.md

 - Discovering trading edge through data-driven iteration
 - Evaluating robustness via parameter sensitivity
 - Transitioning from simple strategies to scalable alpha systems

+# Final Conclusion

+This research demonstrates that:

+- A simple EMA crossover strategy does not provide sustainable alpha
+- Performance is unstable across parameter configurations
+- The strategy is highly sensitive to parameter selection

+From a quantitative perspective:

+> This strategy fails the robustness test required for institutional deployment.

+---

+# Alpha Development Direction

+Future work will focus on transforming this baseline system into a production-grade alpha engine:

+- Multi-factor signal integration
+- Regime-based filtering
+- Portfolio-level optimization
+- Risk-adjusted capital allocation

+The goal is to evolve from:

+> "Single-indicator strategy" → "Robust systematic alpha framework"